ryandeussing/jimhopper/_the-brain/cycles.md

 Or someone may seek to understand the roots of his addictive behavior, and seek help to learn new skills for dealing with unwanted feelings that he has been trying to escape with alcohol, drugs, sex, or constant work.

-However we engage in this cycle, it is critical that our process engages the embodiment circuitry, which registers and allows awareness of our suffering.
+However we engage in this cycle, it is critical that the process actively involves the embodiment circuitry, which registers and allows awareness of our suffering.
 It is difficult, if not impossible, for us to know, understand or transform our pain and suffering without experiencing *how they feel in our bodies*.

 For some people, especially traumatized people, attending to bodily aspects of suffering can be very difficult and 'triggering.'
 They will need extra patience and support, and probably some specifically body-focused approaches (e.g., trauma-sensitive yoga).